thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 # Cyber Tables
 ## Changelog

+### 2025-07-13
+New: Added a timecode data type for string starting in HH:MM:SS
+New: Added a TimeCode class
+New: normalist_timecode_column() converts timecode column data to TimeCode objects
+New: Added the timecode data type to: min, max, range, mean, median, mode, sum, null and non_null calculations
+New: Added timecode to the select() function
+New: Added new logical comparisons "like" and "not_like" to select()
+Fix: Fixed mistake with the threshold calculation column names
+New: open_avid_ale() function added to open avid bin export files
+New: round_trip_avid_ale_to_csv() function added to save ALE files as a cleaned CSV
+New: column now has a return_copy() function
+Bug: Fixed issue with the CyberTable.return_copy() function altering the input columns

 ### 2025-07-11
 Bug: Fixed issue with saving CSVs with commas in the cell contents
 Bug: Fixed issue with remove_row_by_index decrementing the column count rather than row count and reset_longest_value to update that